 |Rows of Small Weapons White Grenade War Rug|

-This is a very busy and textural rug.
+This is a very textural rug.
 There is little negative space, rows of tanks, grenades, rifles, and small animals fill most of the space all the way up to the thin zig-zag border.

 The bright white used in the grenades and rifles makes them pop from the otherwise dark colors of the rug.
 About 1/6 of the way up the rug, the background shifts from blue to a very dark navy, almost black.